Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

+= TODO 3.4.1 =
+- The download now log will track WP eMember plugin username if the user is logged in as a member.

 = 3.4.0 =
 - Added a new hook to allow plugin extensions to hook into download request handling.
 - Added empty index file to the plugin folder.